k4rm3l0/-Android-Tic-Tac-Toe-Simple-/README.md

 ## Info
 Simple "Tic Tac Toe" for Android.
-This project was an hour and half of funny with my 8yo nephew and my first attempt in teaching Android Programming to a kid.
+This project was an hour and half of fun with my 8yo nephew and my first Android Programming teaching experience to a kid.

 ## License
 The MIT License (MIT)